uvicmakerlab/LongNowOfUlysses/English507/ThoughtPiece/thoughtPiecePrompt.md

 This contribution may assume a variety of forms, from a particular aspect of the exhibit's physical design, mode of outreach/engagement, or expression of digital/analog content to an online component of its materials and narrative, a plan for mobilizing it elsewhere, or a way of digitizing, encoding, or fabricating its materials.
 (Note how none of these requires knowledge of *Ulysses*.)
 I encourage you to draw upon your own interests and investments while also pursuing something you wish to learn more about (i.e., something that's relatively new to you).
 I also encourage you to develop your idea in small groups (of two to four people) within the seminar.

 **Important**: I also encourage you (individually or in groups) to run your idea(s) by me before you commit your section to the prospectus.
-Feel fre to drop by during office hours (Tuesday, 10:30-12:30), visit the lab (in TEF 243; Thursdays and Fridays are best), send me emails, or make an appointment.
+Feel free to drop by during office hours (Tuesday, 10:30-12:30), visit the lab (in TEF 243; Thursdays and Fridays are best), send me emails, or make an appointment.
 For this assignment, I recommend meeting sooner rather than later.

 ## SAMPLE PROJECTS